MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-auto-train-forecast.md

 | `partition_column_names` | Column names in the data that, when grouped, define the data partitions.
 The many models training component launches an independent training job on each partition. |
 | `allow_multi_partitions` | An optional flag that allows training one model per partition when each partition contains more than one unique time series.
 The default value is `false`. |

-The following example provides a configuration template:
+The following example provides a sample YAML configuration:

 ```yml
 $schema: https://azuremlsdk2.blob.core.windows.net/preview/0.0.1/autoMLJob.schema.json